ayushh2k/go-store-s3/README.md

 # Trademarkia Backend Task: 21BKT0080 Ayush Mishra

 This project is a backend application developed as part of the Trademarkia Backend Task.
 It includes user authentication, file upload, file sharing, and other related functionalities.
-The application is built using Go, Gin, PostgreSQL, Redis, and MinIO (S3-compatible storage).
+The application is built using Go, Gin, PostgreSQL, Redis, and MinIO (For AWS S3 operations).

 ## Table of Contents